GhotingGoad/shitai/LEGACY/README.md

 All the algorithms have been moved to modern code.

-LEGACY copy store for future references and documentation.
+LEGACY copy stored for future references and documentation.